ee-leaf

 Related: Sustainable Stuff: Buying Secondhand

-Likewise, ask if last year’s backpack and lunch case can make it another year and if not, seek secondhand replacements before purchasing new ones.
-For clothes and gear you do buy new, look for recycled content and sustainably-grown fibers.
+Likewise, ask if last year’s backpack and lunch case can make it another year.
+If not, seek secondhand replacements before purchasing new ones.
+For clothes and gear you do buy new, look for recycled content, sustainably-grown fibers, or sustainably-made kids’ clothes.
 Also try strategies like line-drying and mending to help extend the usable life of kids’ gear.

 Sustainable supplies